 The call status will help you track the results of your calls.
 A call status can be added after the beginning of the call, and after the end of the call keeping in mind that if you run a report for a certain period of time only events happened in the report's time window are shown.
+See Updating past calls.

 In case of multiple call statuses only the last one is kept into consideration.